CSGuides/grad-job-guide/_jobs/general.md

   basic political and geographical details (e.g., the name of the current prime minister, or all of the provinces of the country in question).
-If you are offered a position, ask about immigration assistance and support for you and your spouse (if applicable)..
+If you are offered a position, ask about immigration assistance and support for you and your spouse (if applicable).
   The school will have experience with these issues and can be quite helpful.
 It is also legitimate to ask about differences between academic systems.
 For example, salaries in Canada are 12-month, not